OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-05.md

 ## Matthew 5:31

-It has been said, ‘Anyone who divorces his wife must give her a certificate of divorce.’
+It has been said, ‘Anyone who divorces his wife must provide her with a certificate of divorce.’

 ## Matthew 5:32